-Amount: Up to \$18,000 per year Eligibility: This need-based grant is determined at the discretion of the Director of Financial Aid after all other scholarships and grants are considered (prior to loans).
+Amount: Up to \$18,000 per year

+Eligibility: This need-based grant is determined at the discretion of the Director of Financial Aid after all other scholarships and grants are considered a student after the awarding of a Jessup Grant, the amount of this grant will be reduced.

+(prior to loans).
 This grant is used to assist in meeting financial need as determined by the FAFSA.
-If other scholarships or grants are secured by a student after the awarding of a WJU Grant, the amount of this grant will be reduced.
+If other scholarships or grants are secured by eligibility and need as determined by the FAFSA.

 Deadline: No deadline.

 Renewal: Student must maintain satisfactory academic progress.
-The amount of this grant is subject to change each year based on changes to your family's financial situation as determined by the FAFSA.
+The amount of this grant is subject to change each year based on changes to your Award

 Application: No application allowed.

+OUTSIDE SCHOLARSHIPS

+Amount: Unlimited

+Eligibility: Jessup encourages students to seek outside scholarships.
+These funds are available to students who seek them out and apply to as many as they are eligible for.

+Renewal: Non-renewable.
+Students must apply every year to be considered.
+Application: Varies.
+Please start HERE for a list of possible scholarships.